 INITIATIVES TO PROMOTE FRANCOPHONE IMMIGRATION

-In a press statement release by the Government of Canada on November 7th, 2018, Immigration, Refugees and Citizenship Canada (IRCC) stated that the will promote Francophone immigration and make it a priority in the coming months.
+In a press statement release by the Government of Canada on November 7th, 2018, Immigration, Refugees and Citizenship Canada (IRCC) stated that they will promote Francophone immigration and make it a priority in the coming months.
 The Minister of IRCC, the Honourable Ahmed Hussen, addressed a number of key initiatives and strategies he will implement to improve and grow services for francophone immigrants.

 FRANCOPHONE SETTLEMENT SERVICES